 1.5.4 The ASR (Part A and B) and AAD are required to be submitted electronically only.
-However, hard copies of the signed Managing Agent’s Reports (ASR910, ASB910 and AAD910) and Auditors’ Report (ASR930 for ASR) are required to be submitted to Lloyd’s by the designated deadline.
+However, signed copies of the signed Managing Agent’s Reports (ASR910, ASB910 and AAD910) and Auditors’ Report (ASR930 for ASR) are required to be submitted to Lloyd’s by the designated deadline.
 The ASR910, ASB910 and AAD910 formats for this purpose are attached as Appendix 2.
-As at year end a hard copy audit report (ASR 930) is also required as described in 2.1.5 and 2.2 below).
+As at year end a signed audit report (ASR 930) is also required as described in 2.1.5 and 2.2 below).

 1.5.5 This document provides instructions to managing agents in respect of completion of the ASR, ASB and AAD which have been developed within the CMR system.
 The ASR, ASB and AAD form specifications for this purpose are attached at Appendix 3.